-It is perfectly logical step from the point of view of an App development community to make money from their apps.
+It is a perfectly logical step from the point of view of an App development community to make money from their apps.
 If the Android devices were University projects nobody would have bothered.
 However the OEMs are making billions from these Android devices and they are not even committed to Android (Samsung releases Phones with Bada, Windows 8, and pushing for Tizen).

 Therefore, if somebody wants to make money out of the free operating system that Android is, they are welcome, but they need to invest and put efforts if they do not want to share the profit with Google.
-For the app business it makes perfect sense.
-If you are world leader in technology, you don’t want to end up like Sun.
+For the app business, it makes perfect sense.
+If you are a world leader in technology, you don’t want to end up like Sun.
 I would say well done Google for monetizing it.

 Solving fragmentation without upgrading the operating system!

 To understand the approach let’s look at the contents of Google Bundle.
 Google provides following apps in the bundle: